carlosfrias/apigee-opdk-setup-edge-sso/README.md

 Apigee OPDK Setup Edge SSO
 =========

 This role will setup the SSO component of the Apigee Edge platform.
-This is used to interface with an on premise IDP.
+This is used to interface with an IDP provider.

 Requirements
 ------------